A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 What comes to your mind?

-Pro tip: place your keywords at the start of the title as naturally as possible.
+Place your keywords at the start of the title as naturally as possible.

 Organic Birth Date Of The Page

-Note: the birth date is not when the post was published on the site.
+Note: the birth date is not when the blog post was published on the site.
 It is when it debuted on the first 100 spots on search results.

 Does it matter?